Archimedean polytopes

 We first present two projections of the Rectified tesseract.
 The 8 Cubes of the tesseract were rectified, becoming Cuboctahedra.
 Under the 16 vertices of the Tesseract new Tetrahedra appeared.
 Each edge is shared by one Tetrahedron and two Cuboctahedra.

-Fig. 2a: Projection of the Rectified tesseract, centred on a Cuboctahedral cell.
+Fig. A.3a: Projection of the Rectified tesseract, centred on a Cuboctahedral cell.
 This projection is the rectification of the cell-first projection of the Tesseract.

-Fig. 2b: On the right is the projection of the Rectified tesseract(*) centered on two opposite Tetrahedral cells.
+Fig. A.3b: On the right is the projection of the Rectified tesseract(*) centered on two opposite Tetrahedral cells.
 This is the rectification of the vertex-first projection of the Tesseract(*) on the left.
-Unlike the projection of the Rectified tesseract in Fig. 2a, but similarly to what happens with the vertex-first projection of the Tesseract, the central element lacks central symmetry, which means that the "near" and "far" sides of the projection do not coincide (hence the asterisks).
+In particular, the Yellow rhombuses, which are represented by yellow struts, get rectified into Yellow rectangles, which have green and blue struts (see Fig. 2.5a).
+Unlike the projection of the Rectified tesseract in Fig. 3a, but similarly to what happens with the vertex-first projection of the Tesseract, the central element lacks central symmetry, which means that the "near" and "far" sides of the projection do not coincide (hence the asterisks).
 For that reason, the opposite Tetrahedra supperpose in a Stella Octangula configuration.
+This means that this model represents, in fact, two different projections, each with one of the two Tetrahedra at the center closer to us.

-In the page on the regular convex polychora, we have seen two semi-regular convex polychora (which, apart from being Uniform, have two types of regular cells): the Rectified 5-cell and the Snub 24-cell.
+In the page on the regular convex polychora, we have seen two semi-regular convex polychora (which, apart from being Uniform, have only regular cells, in these cases of two distinct types): the Rectified 5-cell and the Snub 24-cell.
 There is a third and last semi-regular convex polychoron, the Rectified 600-cell.
 As in the case of the Rectified 5-cell, this results from rectifying a regular convex polychoron with Tetrahedral cells: the 600 Tetrahedra of the 600-cell are replaced by their rectifications, Octahedra.
-Under each of the 120 vertices of the 600-cell new Icosahedra (the vertex polyhedron of the 600-cell) appeared; all their projections were already visible in the model of the 600-cell in Fig. 21.
+Under each of the 120 vertices of the 600-cell new Icosahedra (the vertex polyhedron of the 600-cell) appeared; all their projections were already visible in the model of the 600-cell in Fig. 5.10.
 Each edge is shared by one Icosahedron and two Octahedra.
-Its Icosahedral projection, centered on an Icosahedral cell, is shown in Fig. 3.
+Its Icosahedral projection, centered on an Icosahedral cell, is shown in Fig. A.4.

-Fig. 3: The Icosahedral projection of the Rectified 600-cell.
+Fig. A.4: The Icosahedral projection of the Rectified 600-cell.
 This projection is the rectification of the Icosahedral projection of the 600-cell.

 How to build: After studying the perspective-flattened Icosahedra in the model of the 600-cell, have a look at the Eusebeia page on the Rectified 600 cell.
 Also recommended is David Richter's page on the Rectified 600-cell.